-See how the coronavirus is changing life on LI, in NYC during March 2020
+See in photos how the coronavirus is changing life on LI, in NYC during March 2020

 The town of Woodmere is shown March 31 during the coronavirus pandemic.

 A Long Island Rail Road employee disinfects a train car with an eco-friendly cleaner while at the Hicksville LIRR station, Thursday, March 19, 2020.

 Mount Sinai South Nassau Hospital medical staff at the emergency room entrance in Oceanside where they evaluate patients to determine where they will be treated on March 31.

 A truck driver takes precautions against the coronavirus in Jericho on March 31.

 Edward Bates is a 94-year old who is receiving meals from the Wyandanch Nutritional Center delivered to his home because of the corona virus, inside his Deer Park home, Tuesday, March 17, 2020.

 Health care professionals test for COVID-19 at the ProHEALTH testing site in Jericho on March 31.

 A county worker taken precautions while working at Eisenhower Memorial Park in East Meadow on March 31.